almeidiano/resix/README.md

 ## About

+Resix is a IoT project created to launch fireworks with NodeMCU module and WiFi connection to anywhere with just WiFi connection.

+## Observation
-Resix is a React-Native project created to launch fireworks with NodeMCU module and WiFi connection.
-The NodeMCU device setting and representation to this purpose it's being created soon as possible, remenbering that <b>there's no functionality of real fireworks launch, the purpose of this project <i>at this moment</i> is only for UI matters.</b>
+<b>There's no functionality of real fireworks launch, the purpose of this project <i>at this moment</i> is only for UI matters.</b>

 ## Getting Started